Electron-antineutrino spectrum from precision measurements of $^{144}$Pr-decay: EXPERIMENTAL SETUP

 The setup also included a scintillation detector based on a 3" ($2.5$~kg) bismuth orthogermanate (BGO) crystal coupled to a Hammamatsu R1307 PMT, the output of which was connected to the digitizer channel.
 Time and amplitude information was recorded for the signal of the BGO detector, which made it possible to analyze time-amplitude coincidences allowing to discriminate the $\beta-$spectrum of the allowed transition ${^{144}\rm{Pr}~(0^-)} \rightarrow {^{144}\rm{Nd}~(1^-)}$.
 The time resolution of the spectrometric paths was about $\sim100$~ns.

+In order to select transitions to the $1^{-}$~state, we set the condition on the energy of $\gamma$-quantum registered by BGO detector to be above 1~MeV.
+This condition is fulfilled for the $\gamma$-quanta from the full absorption peak and part of the Compton scattering tail and allows for exclusion of transitions to $2^+$~state followed by a single 697 keV $\gamma$-quantum.
+The energy resolution of the BGO detector allows separating reliably the energies of 697~keV and 1~MeV.

+The spectrum of Si(Li) detectors in coincidence with BGO signals that exceeded 1 MeV consists of the $\beta$-spectrum of the allowed transition of ${^{144}\rm{Pr}~(0^-)}$ to the excited state of ${^{144}\rm{Nd}~(1^-)}$ and random coincidences.
+As will be shown below the spectrum shape is in good accordance with theoretical shape of the allowed $\beta$-transition with 812~keV endpoint.
+The choice of relatively small BGO-detector was driven by requirement for high $\gamma$-registration efficiency in case of low background of random coincidences.
+The agreement of the total measured spectrum shape to the shape of the allowed $\beta$-transition represents an important validity criterion for the measurements, response function and fitting procedure.

-The energy calibration was performed with help of total absorption peaks for gamma quanta with energies of $570$~keV and $1063$~keV of the $^{207}$Bi source~(Fig.~\ref{Fig2}).
+The energy calibration was performed with help of total absorption peaks for gamma quanta with energies of $570$~keV and $1063$~keV of the $^{207}$Bi source~(Fig.~\ref{Fig2}, \cite{Baz2018}).
 The energy resolution FWHM (full width at half maximum), determined by the conversion electron peak with an energy of $480.6$~keV, was $1.8$~keV ($\sigma = 770$~eV).
+The results of Monte Carlo simulation of the calibration spectrum show good agreement with the measured spectrum, including the electron backscattering, edges and shape of Compton scattering \cite{Ale2018}.

+The spectrum of $\rm{^{207}Bi}$ measured by Si(Li)-detector in coincidence with transition detector and the spectrum simulated with Monte Carlo method are shown in Fig.~\ref{Fig1a} \cite{Ale2018}.
+When passing through a thin 300 $\mu$m detector, conversion electrons lose energy in accordance with the Landau distribution and form two broad peaks in the Si(Li)-spectrum, shifted by an energy of about 100 keV.
+The lower plot shows the full absorption detector spectrum obtained without transition detector.
+The Si(Li)-detector response functions calculated by Monte Carlo method using the real "target - detector" geometry of for electrons with different energies are also shown.

 Measurements were carried out continuously for 2024 hours, with short technological stops.
 The long duration of the measurements was defined by the low activity of the $^{144}$Ce source, which was $\sim 15$~Bk.
-The drift of the gain coefficient of the Si(Li) detector spectrometric channel during the long-term measurements was compensated by re-calibrations driven by the peak of conversion electrons with an energy of 91.5~keV at decays of $^{144}$Ce and the 5.902~MeV $\alpha$-peak of $^{244}$Cm, which were presented in the measured spectra.
+The drift of the gain coefficient of the Si(Li) detector spectrometric channel during the long-term measurements was compensated by re-calibrations driven by the peak of conversion electrons with an energy of 91.5~keV at decays of $^{144}$Ce and the 5.902~MeV $\alpha$-peak of $^{244}$Cm, which were present in the measured spectra.

 The ``target - detector'' type spectrometer has a number of undoubted advantages, in particular, it allows one to measure $\beta$-spectra of various sources using the same detector with quick replacement of the sources \cite{Ale2020}.
 The main problem with the scheme is the backscattering of electrons from the crystal surface, which depends on the angle of incidence and leads to a large low-energy "tail" in the detector response function.